Breakdown of quantization in nonlinear Thouless pumping: Breakdown of the adiabatic path due to the emergence of self-crossing bands

-We will now highlight the correlation between the emergence of loop structures and the breakdown of the adiabatic following.
-For this purpose, we study in Fig~\ref{fig:AroundLoop} the transition between weak and intermediate nonlinearity regime, by considering the energy spectra for values of $g$ just lower and higher than the critical value $g_{\rm crit} \approx 3.2$ at which loop structures first appear, along with the corresponding dynamical evolution of the pumped solitons.
-As the system is approaching the critical value $g_{\rm crit}$ in Fig~\ref{fig:AroundLoop}-a) and Fig~\ref{fig:AroundLoop}-b), the lowest energy band starts to develop cusps around which the solitons evolve at a faster rate while remaining perfectly adiabatic.
-However, as soon as the nonlinearity strength exceeds the critical value as in Fig~\ref{fig:AroundLoop}-c) and Fig~\ref{fig:AroundLoop}-d), the cusps evolve into loop structures, around which the trajectory of the instantaneous solitons becomes discontinuous and adiabaticity is broken.
+We will now highlight the correlation between the emergence of self-crossing bands and the breakdown of the adiabatic following.
+For this purpose, we study in figure~\ref{fig:TransitionWeakIntermediate} the transition between weak and intermediate nonlinearity regime, by considering the energy spectra for values of $g$ just lower and higher than the critical value $g_{crit} \approx 3.2$ at which self-crossing first appears, along with the corresponding dynamical evolution of the pumped solitons.
+As the system is approaching the critical value $g_{crit}$ in figure~\ref{fig:TransitionWeakIntermediate}-a) and figure~\ref{fig:TransitionWeakIntermediate}-b), the lowest energy band starts to develop cusps around which the solitons evolve at a faster rate while remaining perfectly adiabatic.
+However, as soon as the nonlinearity strength exceeds the critical value as in figure~\ref{fig:TransitionWeakIntermediate}-c) and figure~\ref{fig:TransitionWeakIntermediate}-d), the cusps evolve into self-crossing structures, around which the trajectory of the instantaneous solitons becomes discontinuous and adiabaticity is broken.

-The breakdown of adiabaticity in the presence of loop structures can also be intuitively understood from Fig.~\ref{fig:EnergySpectrumsPRL}-b,c).
-Figure~\ref{fig:EnergySpectrumsPRL}-c) shows that a soliton initially peaked on site $n=100$ evolves by adiabatically following the path formed by the red part of the energy band in Fig.~\ref{fig:EnergySpectrumsPRL}-b) up to $t\gtrapprox 0.25 T$, slightly moving towards site $n=101$.
-As the red band reaches a ``dead-end", the soliton is then forced to perform a non-adiabatic jump to the blue part of the energy band.
-This in turn leads to the jump in the trajectory of instantaneous solitons, as well as its discrepancy with that of dyanamically evolved solitons.
-A similar dead-end is observed again at $t\gtrapprox 0.75 T$, which is also accompanied by another discontinuity in the trajectory of instantaneous solitons.
+The breakdown of adiabaticity in the presence of self-crossing bands can also be intuitively understood from figure~\ref{fig:IntermediateCase}.
+Figure~\ref{fig:IntermediateCase}-b) shows that a soliton initially (at $t = 0$) peaked on site $n=100$ evolves by adiabatically following the path formed by the blue part of the energy band in figure~\ref{fig:IntermediateCase}-a) up to $t \gtrapprox 0.25 T$, slightly moving towards site $n=101$.
+Ultimately, the blue band reaches a ``dead-end", beyond which there are no dynamically stable soliton solutions to adiabatically follow into.
+The soliton is then forced to perform a non-adiabatic jump to the green part of the energy band, which corresponds to the dynamically stable soliton with the most overlap.
+This in turn leads to the jump in the trajectory of instantaneous solitons, which cannot be followed by the dynamically evolved soliton.
+In the latter case, most of intensity of the dynamically evolved soliton will make the jump to the next suitable stable nonlinear eigenstate, while the remaining intensity will spread linearly through the lattice as shown in figure~\ref{fig:LongTimeEvolution}.
+A similar dead-end is observed again at $t \gtrapprox 0.75 T$, which is also accompanied by another discontinuity in the trajectory of instantaneous solitons.